Knights of the Zodiac: Saint Seiya: Plot

-Seiya, a young teen, is recruited by Alman Kiddo to become a fabled Bronze Knight (青銅聖闘士, Buronzu Seinto).
-The series follows the Bronze Knights as they fight prolific warriors in the quest of becoming Goddess Athena warriors, while Seiya at the same time is looking for his missing sister.
+Seiya, a Japanese-American young teen, is recruited by Alman Kiddo to become a fabled Bronze Knight (青銅聖闘士, Buronzu Seinto).
+The series follows the Bronze Knights as they fight prolific warriors in the quest of becoming Goddess Athena Warriors, while Seiya at the same time is looking for his missing older sister Patricia.

 Voice cast

 Production

 The series was first revealed to be in the works in December 2016 at CCXP in Brazil.
 On August 2, 2017, Cinematoday.jp published an article which revealed that the project was a collaboration with Netflix to make a new adaptation of the manga and anime classic series.
 Yoshiharu Ashino was announced as the director, and Eugene Son among others as the writers.
 The first six episodes were released on Netflix on July 19, 2019, and loosely adapts the "Galaxian Wars" and the "Black Knights" arcs from the manga.
 Another six episodes that loosely adapt the "Silver Knights" arc were released on January 23, 2020.